TuukkaAro/dev-academy-spring-2024-exercise/README.md

 docker compose up --build --renew-anon-volumes -d
 ```

 Please note that starting the database might take a while.
+If no data shows up in the UI then this is almost certainly the reason.

 6. Access the site from http://localhost:3000/